digitaldinowin/learn/README.md

 # This project is used for learning python for LEGO Spike Prime.
+# The folder for all users are created.